Bedding brake pads

 What are the signs of improper brake pad bedding?

-How can you screw up a brake pad bedding procedure?
+How you can screw up a brake pad installation, aside from improperly bedding the pads

-Not cleaning the rotors before installing.
-New rotors must be washing with hot soap and water.
+New rotors must be washed with hot water and Dawn.
 Yes, you read that correctly.
-If you skip the soap and water, you’ll be leaving metal manufacturing debris on the face of the rotor and that metallic debris will embed itself into the pad.
+Most DIYers and even many old-time pros skip this step, thinking that a shot of aerosol brake cleaner does the job.
+But it doesn’t.
+If you skip the soap and water, you’ll be leaving metal machining debris on the face of the rotor and that metallic debris will embed itself into the pad.
+Don’t believe me?
+See this article where new rotors where cleaned with just brake cleaner and then washed with soapy water.
+You’ll see how much additional metallic debris came off with the soapy water.

 ©, 2019 Rick Muscoplat